SpaceX set to build rocket launch center near Brownsville, Texas

-SAN ANTONIO, Aug 4 (Reuters) - Privately owned SpaceX will submit an application to build a commercial launch facility near the Texas border city of Brownsville after winning approval for the plan from the U.S. Federal Aviation Administration, the company said on Monday.
+SAN ANTONIO (Reuters) - Privately owned SpaceX will submit an application to build a commercial launch facility near the Texas border city of Brownsville after winning approval for the plan from the U.S. Federal Aviation Administration, the company said on Monday.

 Space Exploration Technologies Corp, the company’s formal name, last year entered the commercial satellite launch market with prices it says are far cheaper than competitors.